rmuif/web/README.md

 Look for the `config` object, it houses properties that are self-explanatory.
 You can add your own properties by modifying the `package.json` and `.env` files.

-Remember that updates to the configuration requires restarting the development server!
+Remember that updates to the configuration requires restarting the development server.

 ### Create a Firebase project